build-server-protocol/build-server-protocol/website/generated/specification.md

   target: BuildTargetIdentifier;

   /** An optional request id to know the origin of this report.
-   * Deprecated: use the field in TaskFinishParams instead. */ originId?: Identifier;
+   * Deprecated: Use the field in TaskFinishParams instead */ originId?: Identifier;

   /** The total number of reported errors compiling this target. */